PetLahev/Scoreboard/README.md

 * You can use pre-defined setup for a game
 * You can setup your own game
 * Supports tiebreaks, sets and displaying players on service
-* Score can be updated by buttons (either wired or wireless) - under development
+* Score can be updated by buttons (either wired or wireless)
 * As of April 2019 a free Androind application is used for controlling the scoreboard - [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_US) v1.17
+	* Update Feb 2021 - It was proven that the most convinient way how to control the scoreboard is an IR controller (people tend to prefer this way over others)
 * Eagle schematic and boards included
 * The scoreboard case designed on thinkercad.com
     * [The box](https://www.tinkercad.com/things/gNmK0jQ22qv)